Primary Hypersomnia

 Recurrent primary hypersomnia

 Kleine-Levin syndrome (KLS) is a rare disorder that starts during adolescence and has a male gender preference.
-The patients have recurrent episodes of hypersomnia, which are often associated with compulsive overeating and hypersexuality.[9]
+Patients have recurrent episodes of hypersomnia, often associated with compulsive overeating and hypersexuality.[6]
 The periods of hypersomnia occur for days to weeks at a time and recur several times a year.
 In between the symptomatic periods, the patients have normal sleep requirements and do not have excessive daytime sleepiness.
-Some patients may develop symptoms of irritability, impulsive behavior, depersonalization, hallucinations, depression, and confusion.
-The etiology of this disorder is not known, but genetic factors are believed to contribute, citing 2% to 5% of cases are of multiplex family origin.[70, 73, 95, 96, 97, 98] Metabolic, inflammatory, and autoimmune etiologies are suspected, though not yet confirmed.[10, 11, 62]
+Some patients may develop symptoms of confusion, depression, impulsive behavior, irritability, hallucinations, and depersonalization.
+KLS etiology is unknown but genetic factors are believed to contribute, with 2% to 5% of cases being of multiplex family origin.[7, 8, 9, 10, 11, 12] Autoimmune, inflammatory, and metabolic etiologies are suspected, though not confirmed.[13, 14, 15]

-1. The patient experiences at least two recurrent episodes of excessive sleepiness of 2 days to 5 weeks duration.
+1. There are at least two episodes of excessive sleepiness of 2 days to 5 weeks duration.

 2. Episodes recur usually more than once a year and at least once every 18 months.